s-ball/pyimgren/docs/overview.rst

   ``"20160910a.jpeg"``.
 Optionally, you can pass a delta in minutes to add to the time extracted for the exif tag.

 * rename back files from the folder to their original names.
-For that ``rename`` creates a special file in the folder (by default ``names.log``) to record the new and original names.
+For that, ``rename`` creates a special file in the folder (by default ``names.log``) to record the new and original names.
 Optionally it can operate on a limited set of the renamed pictures.